Characters: Friendship Is Magic: Supporting Cast

 - All There in the Script: Until Season 2, their first names had only been revealed by Word of God and used by the German and Swiss Nickelodeon and German Nick Jr. websites.
 They were first referred to by their full names on the show in "Baby Cakes".

-- Astonishingly Appropriate Appearance: Mrs. Cake's mane looks like pink frosting.
+- Astonishingly Appropriate Appearance: Mrs. Cake's mane is styled exactly like a swirl of pink frosting.

 - Benevolent Boss: To Pinkie Pie.
 They let her use the highest floors of Sugarcube Corner as her home, and think of her as a daughter.

 - Chubby Mama, Skinny Papa: Cup Cake is the former, and Carrot Cake is the latter.

 - Family Business: The two of them run Sugarcube Corner together.

 - Gingerbread House: The bakery roof is literally shaped like a gingerbread house with two cupcakes and a slab of rock candy on top.